Wirmaple73/Wirmaple73/README.md

 # In the name of God

 ## About me
 Greetings!
-I'm Alireza Shahidi Fard, currently studying Computer Science as a student at Shahid Beheshti Vocational School, Mashhad.
+I'm Alireza Shahidi Fard, currently studying Computer Science as a student at Shahid Beheshti Vocational School, Mashhad;

 An experienced and competent Back-end programmer with experience and proficiency in developing and implementing Windows applications and websites.
 Dominant and skilled in Object-oriented Programming (OOP) concepts and programming languages such as C# (WPF & Windows Forms), JavaScript, PHP and HTML/CSS.